Boerworz/Gagat/README.md

 Gagat is **not** a library for styling your iOS applications.
 You must write all the styling logic yourself without any help from Gagat, and then call your styling code from your implementation of `GagatStyleable.toggleActiveStyle()`.
 If you are unsure of how to implement the styling, the Example app included with Gagat showcases one way to support different themes in an application by using [configuration models](http://www.jessesquires.com/enums-as-configs/).

 ## Requirements
-Gagat is written in Swift 3.2 and requires iOS 10.0.
-It can be used from both Swift and Objective-C clients.
+Gagat is written in Swift 4.2 and requires Xcode 10.
+It runs on iOS 10.0+ and can be used from both Swift and Objective-C clients.

 ## Installation